 I've been called many things in my life, but I would fancy myself an artist first and foremost.
 After 10 years of working as a freelancer, I think creating art has become more of a necessity than anything.
 Surely it puts food on the table, but it serves a psychological purpose as well.
 Productivity, a sense of immortality, an outlet for expression are but a few reasons.
-Even though I've experimented with various kinds of media like oils, acrylics and airbrush, I find myself coming back to the digital medium time and time again due to its efficiency.
+Even though I've experimented with various kinds of media like oils, acrylics and airbrush, I find myself initially coming back to the digital medium time and time again due to its efficiency.
 I work exclusively on the Macintosh utilizing software programs like Photoshop, Illustrator, Poser and Bryce.
+I then create mixed media pieces layering utilizing traditional methods as well as experimenting with new techniques.

 David Ho original art and limited editions are available exclusively in Santa Fe, NM at POP Gallery.
 Contact us directly for availability and details at 505.820.0788.